How to Clean and Store Latex Clothing

 Your latex is thoroughly clean now, but you can’t stop there.
 You must store your latex properly to protect it.

 To store latex, first wrap it in acid-free tissue paper.
 This gives further protection from moisture in the air.

-Now, place it inside a black plastic bag to protect the material from sunlight.
-Then store in a cool, dark place and your latex will be in great condition the next time you want to wear it.
+Now, place it inside a black plastic bag and store it in a cool, dark place to protect it from sunlight.
+Voila!
+Your latex will now be clean and fresh for the next time you come to wear it.

 Need more help?